-- data (mapping or None) A mapping or iterable of (key, value) pairs with which to initialize the Properties object.
-All keys and values in data must be text strings. - defaults (Properties or None) a set of default properties that will be used as fallback for getProperty getProperty (key, defaultValue=None)
+- data (mapping or None) A mapping or iterable of (key, value) pairs with which to initialize the Properties instance.
+All keys and values in data must be text strings. - defaults (Properties or None) a set of default properties that will be used as fallback for getProperty defaults = None getProperty (key, defaultValue=None)